Tatya Vinchu: Appearances

 Tatya Vinchu appears in both Zapatlela (1993) and Zapatlela 2 (2013).
-In the first film, after being mortally wounded in a shootout, Tatya transfers his soul into a puppet, which becomes a source of terror in Shrirangpur.
+In the first film, after being mortally wounded in a shootout, Tatya transfers his soul into a puppetwhich becomes a source of terror in Shrirangpur.
 In the second film, his soul is resurrected, and he embarks on a new spree of violence, this time with the added goal of finding hidden diamonds and possessing Aditya, the son of his former victim Laxmikant Bolke.

-Tatya Vinchu is also set to return in the upcoming third installment, Zapatlela Mi Tatya Vinchu, which is scheduled for release in 2025.
+Tatya Vinchu is also set to return in the upcoming third installment, Zapatlela Mi Tatya Vinchu, which is in development.
 The character will be created digitally using Artificial Intelligence, as confirmed by Mahesh Kothare.